Most commonly reported on-treatment adverse reactions in CAMZYOS-treated patients1

 Adapted from the Product Monograph.

-Consult the Product Monograph for interactions with drugs that reduce cardiac contractility and CYP enzyme substrates.
+Consult the Product Monograph for more information regarding drug-behaviour interactions on transporters, CYP enzyme substrates, and drugs that reduce cardiac contractility.

 LVEF=left ventricular ejection fraction

 Reference: 1.
 CAMZYOS (mavacamten capsules) Product Monograph.
-Bristol Myers Squibb Canada, February 14, 2024.
+Bristol Myers Squibb Canada.